No767/No767/README.md

 <div align=left>

-I'm an undergraduate at UC Merced currently working as a full stack web engineer in my spare time.
+I'm an undergraduate at Unversity of California, Merced and currently working as a full stack web engineer in my spare time.
 I'm currently the maintainer of many projects, including [Kumiko](https://github.com/No767/Kumiko), [Akari](https://github.com/No767/Akari), and [Xelt](https://top.gg/bot/726763157195849728).
 Also the former hardware leader, alumni, and future mentor at [FRC 5507](https://www.thebluealliance.com/team/5507) (4 years working with my FRC team), and the former president and mentor of my local [Girls Who Code](https://girlswhocode.com/) club.

-Currently I work on building fault tolerant web backend applications.
-I work on building APIs and production-ready server-side applications, and working with both SQL and NoSQL databases.
-I'm also full stack web developer, working with frameworks from React and Svelte, to backend frameworks like Next.js, Spring Boot, Django, Flask, FastAPI, and many more.
+Currently, I work on building fault-tolerant web backend applications.
+I work on building APIs and production-ready server-side applications and working with both SQL and NoSQL databases.
+I'm also full-stack web developer, working with frameworks from React to backend frameworks like Next.js, Spring Boot, Django, Flask, FastAPI, and many more.

 ## Current Projects